lizawilliamson050/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 This quote resonates in programming as it reminds us that clear, concise code is easier to read, maintain and debug than complex, convoluted logic.
 Strive for elegance in your solutions by minimizing complexity whenever possible without sacrificing functionality."

 In practical terms, this means favoring well-structured, modular designs; using built-in language features effectively; avoiding unnecessary abstractions; and adhering to the DRY (Don't Repeat Yourself) principle.
 Always remember that the code you write today might be read and modified many times over by others—or even yourself—tomorrow, so strive to make it as simple and understandable as possible.

+# 2024-03-02
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and maintainability are key for long-term project success."

+This quote emphasizes the importance of not overcomplicating your code or optimizing it too early in the development process without data to support the need for optimization.
+It's a reminder to prioritize good coding practices and architectural design over speculative performance enhancements.